 Navigation and Communication Systems

 Forward-looking sonar makes it easy to avoid hidden underwater obstacles such as rocks when approaching anchorages or half-submerged lost containers when at sea.
 Our vessels are fully equipped with all the latest communication and emergency equipment.
-Each Green Explorer has two redundant fresh water makers with ultra-low power consumption, each capable of producing 150 liters clean drinking water from seawater per hour and needing only 600 Wh to do so.
+Each vessel has two redundant fresh water makers with ultra-low power consumption, each capable of producing 150 liters clean drinking water from seawater per hour and needing only 600 Wh to do so.

 Life Saving Equipment